 If you have any questions or concerns, please contact Health Services by visiting E104 in Fall River, by calling 774.357.2232, or by emailing HealthServices@Bristolcc.edu.

-Students who do not complete this requirement will be placed on HOLD for future registrations and transcripts.
+Students who do not complete this requirement will have a hold placed on their record to prevent class registration and release of official transcripts.

 Students may obtain a copy of their immunization records on file at Bristol.
 Requests for records can be made in-person at Health Services in E-104 or in writing to HealthServices@Bristolcc.edu.
 Students must sign a release form and provide proof of identity (Bristol ID, Valid Driver’s License, or Passport) to enable the release.